Varieties of Nodal surfaces, coding theory and Discriminants of cubic hypersurfaces. Part 1: Generalities and nodal K3 surfaces. Part 2: Cubic Hypersurfaces, associated discriminants. Part 3: Nodal quintics. Part 4: Nodal sextics: Codes and `fundamental groups' of nodal quartic surfaces

-Hence, if a row has three entries equal to $1$, we can assume that it is the first row, and that the last entry equals $0$.
-Then either the last column has all entries equal to $0$, or it has all other entries equal to $1$.
-In the second case all the entries outside of first row and first column are zero, while in the first case the other three columns contain exactly one more $1$, and according to a permutation of the three indices.
-Using the above symmetries, we can assume that the minor obtained deleting first row and column is the identity matrix.
+Here there is a row with three entries equal to $1$: hence, using the above symmetries we can assume that it is the first row, and that its last entry equals $0$.

+Assume that also the column sums are of type $(2,2,2,0)$: then the last column is equal to zero, and the first three columns contain exactly one more $1$, according to a permutation of the three indices.
+Using the above symmetries, we can assume that the minor obtained deleting first row and last column is the identity matrix, and we have the function $G$ corresponding to the matrix

+Assume now that also the column sums are of type $(3,1,1,1)$: then either the last column has all entries equal to $1$, and we have the function $g$ corresponding to the matrix

+or the last column contains just one entry equal to $1$, which we can assume to be the one in the last row.
+Then we get the function $g'$ corresponding to the matrix